jypma/AvrLib/README.md

    Create types for the missing operator variants.
    Add JSON (or protobuf?) types for easier packet output.

- - Allow Format<Format<X,Y>> to be equivalent to Format<X,Y>, so we can declare all format-dependent methods to take varargs directly, where appropriate.
  - Rewrite SerialConfig to be a static template class, and remove (for now) ability to change serial configs at runtime.
 That'll create much faster software serial, and removes the need to juggle pointers in the fifo.
  - UsartFifo: only enable the bit once after the first write in a writer, rather than for every byte